MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/logs-ingestion-api-overview.md

 ### URI

-The URI includes the region, the DCE or DCR ingestion endpoint, DCR ID, and the stream name.
+The URI includes the region, the [DCE or DCR ingestion endpoint](#endpoint), DCR ID, and the stream name.
 The stream name is the name of the stream in the DCR that should handle the incoming data.
-The endpoint URI also includes the API version.
+The URI also includes the API version.

 The URI uses the following format.